labgrid-project/labgrid/doc/development.rst

     class ExampleResource(Resource):
         pass

-All that is left now is to add variables via :code:`attr.ib()` member variables.
+All that is left now is to add attributes via :code:`attr.ib()` member variables.

 ::